joshianurag18/adidas-product-review/README.md

 # product-review-service
 This APP is used to get product review.
-This App has all operations around review which is -
+This App has all crud operations around review which is -
 * Post Review
 * Patch Review